 Technology has been a lifesaver for many industries during the pandemic—the education industry has been no exception.
 Schools around the country have been able to continue teaching students thanks to technology that allows interaction and structure.
-But while technology has been integral to the continuation of learning in remote and hybrid settings, digital/tech equity remains an issue for K12 students and teachers.
+But while technology has been integral to the continuation of learning in remote and hybrid settings, digital/technology inequities in schools remain an issue for K-12 students AND teachers.
 Although many districts have resumed in-person instruction, continuing COVID disruptions and new choices for remote learning mean the issue is still in play.

 This can be an issue for both students and teachers.
 Even after the pandemic, it is believed to be likely that some level of remote and hybrid learning will continue.
 The challenge: ensuring digital equity to drive desired outcomes.